themill/qip/doc/development.rst

 Definitions
 -----------
-Since it has been installed in editable mode, foo's definition needs have a PYTHONPATH set to the source.
+Since it has been installed in editable mode, foo's definition needs have a PYTHONPATH set to the source code.

 Default definition
 ^^^^^^^^^^^^^^^^^^